IGP47/IGP47/README.md

 I'm Guru Prasanna ,An aspiring student who is mainly intrested in information security.

-- 🔭 I’m currently working on an AI product and Oreoweb framework with inbuilt NitroDB
+- 🔭 I’m currently working on ...
 - 🌱 I  love to
 - 🌱 I am a cybersecurity enthusiasist
 - ⚡ Languages: Python3, C, C++, Java,